bcgov/gdx-agreements-tracker/README.md

 NOTE: To host this application in docker for local development, please see file here: [Docker Hosting GDX Agreements Tracker](/documentation/README.md)

+## OpenShift
+For deploying to OpenShift please reference the [OpenShift Readme](./openshift/templates/README.md)

 Below is the current preferred method for development. (ao.
 03/25/2022)<br><br>

 ## Prerequisites